lehrig/kubeflow-ppc64le-manifests/README.md

 ```
 (see https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection)

 Note that applying these settings depends on how you install the k8s cluster (e.g., kubeadmin/kubespray/minikube).
 Also the path for the signing key file may be different for you.

+#### minikube
-For example, when initializing a cluster with minikube, these parameters may do the trick:
+When initializing a cluster with minikube, these parameters may do the trick:
 ```
 minikube start
 ...